J. Adam Lowe: Biography

 J. Adam Lowe served on the Bradley County Commission for District 3 from 2010 to 2014.
 In October 13, Lowe announced his intent to run for Tennessee House of Representatives District 22 after then-incumbent Eric Watson announced his intent to vacate the seat to run for Bradley County Sheriff.
 He was defeated by Dan Howell, receiving 2,017 votes, or 42.6% of the total.
 He served as a delegate to the 2016 Republican National Convention.

 In January 2022, announced his intent to run for then-State Senate District 9, which was being vacated by Mike Bell.
 He won the August 4 primary with 53% of the vote, or 9,651 total votes, defeating then-24th District State Representative Mark Hall.
 He defeated Democrat Patricia Waters in the general election on November 8.

+In 2025, Lowe supported Tennessee Governor Bill Lee's universal school voucher plan.

+Personal life

 Lowe is married to Rachel and has four children.
 He attended Lee University and the University of Tennessee.